mwsohn/TableTools.jl/README.md

 - tab(m::Matrix)

-Produce an one-way or two-way frequency table from a DataFrame or a NamedArray obtained from freqtable function. `tab` is mainly a wrapper for the excellent `FreqTables` package.
+Produce an one-way or two-way frequency table from a DataFrame or a NamedArray returned from `freqtable` function. `tab` is mainly a wrapper for the excellent `FreqTables` package.

-A NamedArray returned from `freqtable` function in the `FreqTables.jl` package can be used as an input to the `tab` function.

-If a matrix of counts is used as an input, a Pearson chi-square test will be performed.
+If a matrix of counts is used as an argument, a Pearson chi-square test will be performed.

 ### Options:

-- skipmissing - set to `false` to include `missing` values in the frequency table
+- skipmissing - set to `false` to include `missing` values in the frequency table (default = `true`)

 - sort - set it to `true` to sort the output table by the order of frequency with the largest category on top.
-It can only be used in the one-way table
+It can only be used in the one-way table (default = `false`)

-- pct - set it to any combination of `r` (row), `c` (column), and/or `e` (cell) as a Symbol to request row, column, and cell percentages.
+- pct - set it to any combination of `r` (row), `c` (column), and/or `e` (cell) as a Symbol to request row, column, and cell percentages (default = `:rce`).
 For example, `:rce` will produce a table with row, column, and cell percentages (in that order) in the same table

-- summarize - specify a "continuous" variable to produce means, standard deviations, and counts in a one-way or two-way tables
+- summarize - specify a "continuous" variable to produce means, standard deviations, and counts in a one-way or two-way tables (default = `nothing`)

-## Example
+## Examples
 ```
 julia> using RDatasets